Kong/docs.konghq.com/app/_includes/md/konnect/docker-runtime.md

     {{site.base_gateway}} instance and connects it to your
     {{site.konnect_saas}} account.

-1. Click **Done** to go to the Runtime Manager page.
+1. Click **Done** to go to the Runtime Instances page.

-Once the script has finished running, the Runtime Manager will include a new entry for your instance and the tag in the **Sync Status** column should say **Connected**.
+Once the script has finished running, the runtime instances table will include a new entry for your instance and the tag in the **Sync Status** column should say **Connected**.